-In November, the UK, together with our partners Italy, will host an event many believe to be the world’s best last chance to get runaway climate change under control.
+In November, the UK, together with our partners Italy, hosted an event many believed to be the world’s best last chance to get runaway climate change under control.

-COP26 is the 2021 United Nations climate change conference
+COP26 was the 2021 United Nations climate change conference

 For nearly three decades the UN has been bringing together almost every country on earth for global climate summits – called COPs – which stands for ‘Conference of the Parties’.
 In that time climate change has gone from being a fringe issue to a global priority.

-This year will be the 26th annual summit – giving it the name COP26.
-With the UK as President, COP26 takes place in Glasgow.
+This year was the 26th annual summit – giving it the name COP26.
+With the UK as President, COP26 took place in Glasgow.

-In the run up to COP26 the UK is working with every nation to reach agreement on how to tackle climate change.
-World leaders will arrive in Scotland, alongside tens of thousands of negotiators, government representatives, businesses and citizens for twelve days of talks.
+In the run up to COP26 the UK worked with every nation to reach agreement on how to tackle climate change.
+World leaders arrived in Scotland, alongside tens of thousands of negotiators, government representatives, businesses and citizens for twelve days of talks.

-Not only is it a huge task but it is also not just yet another international summit.
-Most experts believe COP26 has a unique urgency.
+Not only was it a huge task, but it was also not just yet another international summit, with most experts believing that COP26 had a unique urgency.